revett/superprettyjson/README.md

 # superprettyjson

-Format JSON data in a colored YAML-style, perfect for CLI output.
+Format JSON data in a colored YAML style, perfect for CLI output.

 ## Install